 Depending on how big the pumpkin was when it snapped off if it was still little and yellowish, there probably isn’t much you can do.
 It wouldn’t have formed properly on the inside.
 If it was near maturity, and quite big, you might be able to store it in a cool dark place.
 All depending on what you want to do with it.
 If it is no longer connected to the vine at all, it will not mature anymore.

 My pumpkin is around 40kg at the moment.
 It is growing at around 2kg a day.
 Will the pumpkin have exponential growth from now on? ie. 3kgs a day then 5kgs etc…?
 Or will it remain constant?

-Generally pumpkins have a big growth period, and yours might still have that period to come.
-As it grows, the weight increases will decreases, and slowly taper off.
+Generally, pumpkins have a big growth period, and yours might still have that period to come.
+As it grows, the weight increases will decrease, and slowly taper off.

 As with anything pumpkin related, everyone is different, and anything can happen, so while there is general ideas of what will happen, you just have to wait and see.